dynarchiving/The-Toolkit/README.md

 The aim of the project is to contribute to the slowly but surely emerging debate on data bias and to offer approaches to de-bias knowledge production and confront the existing bias in archives.

+## What is "Dynarchiving"?
+"Dynarchiving" is meant as a creative and practical intervention to address an as yet oftentimes overlooked problematic.
+Learn more about the arguments, relevant reading material, tools and projects by others here: [www.dynarchiving.com](https://dynarchiving.com/)

-## What does "Dynarchving" consist of?
+## What does "The Toolkit" consist of?

 It provides a practical tool-kit for archival institutions like museums, libraries, universities, archives of any kind.
 They can add the free tools to their websites, i.e. single posts or pages: historical records, databases, digitized papers, any kind of archival material they publish.